rsavjanimdphd/push2pacs/README.md

 Please see our [requirements.txt](https://github.com/rsavjanimdphd/push2pacs/blob/main/requirements.txt) file for a list of the required software with links to download them.

-Ricky Savjani
+Ricky Savjani,

-Department of Radiation Oncology
+Department of Radiation Oncology,
 UCLA

 [rickysavjani.com](http://rickysavjani.com/)